polhenarejos/picokeys-docs/docs/picokeyapp/about.md

 ## About

-Provides basic information about the PicoKeyApp version and build.
+Provides basic information about the PicoKey App version and build.

 ---